supermemo-wiki/SuperMemo.Wiki/supermemo.md

 While the success of SuperMemo is often attributed to its cutting-edge  algorithms and techniques, Dr. Piotr Wozniak and many <abbr title="Users who have been using SuperMemo for a duration ranging from a few years, up to several decades.">long-time users</abbr> of SuperMemo[^2] emphasize the central importance of [Pleasure of Learning](/learning/pleasure-of-learning) in all forms of learning activities.

-## Why can SuperMemo change your life ?
+## Why can SuperMemo change your life?

 Here are a few reasons why SuperMemo might **improve your life**: